KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - Git Workflows: Safe deployment process

 **ROI Pitch:**
 "Modern DevOps means automation.
 Manual deployments are risky and slow.
-With Ubiquitous Automation, every push is tested and deployed automatically—30% higher deployment frequency, 40% lower change failure rate.
-This is your Out-of-the-Box Internal Developer Platform for teams too small to build their own."
+With Ubiquitous Automation, every push is tested and deployed automatically—30% higher deployment frequency, 40% lower failure rate.
+This is your Out-of-the-Box IDP for teams too small to build their own."

 ---